FaggellS/Live-PV-Power-Prediction/README.md

 ## Notes

 - The program cannot function with live input as of yet, as it still needs to integrate a stream of live PV input, and the stream of live meteo data only accounts for solar radiation, not irradiance directly.
+- The demo mode fast forwards X minutes ahead after whichever interval you specified, taking historical data as if it were the current date and time.
+It runs during the span of two days and then terminates the simulation.
+You can modify the start and end time of the demo mode in **`src/simulation.py`**.